 If drivers wish to park, they may park in the west parking lot in spaces identified as TRIVIUM parking places.
 They may walk onto campus with their student's pick-up card.
 At 2:50 pm kindergarten-only parents may queue at the gate near the front office doors.
 At 3:10 pm, all other parents may queue at the front office doors.
+These times change to 1:00pm and 12:00pm on Wednesday early release and half days, respectively.
 Teachers will use the pick-up card to scan the student(s) information to a staff member in the MPR and bring the student(s) to the correct location.
 If someone does not have a student pick-up card, they must report to the front desk and show I.D. to be allowed to pick up their student.